gschmutz/stream-processing-workshop/08-stream-processing-and-analytics/README.md

-# Stream Processing and Analytics with Flink SQL, Iceberg, and Spark
+# Stream Processing and Analytics with Flink SQL

 In this workshop you will build a streaming fraud detection pipeline for credit card transactions.
 Synthetic transaction and cardholder data flows through Apache Kafka, where Apache Flink SQL performs real-time stream processing — joining against a merchant blacklist, enriching with reference data, and flagging suspicious transactions.
 The flagged records are then persisted as Apache Iceberg tables in S3-compatible object storage via Kafka Connect, and the resulting tables are curated and queried analytically using Apache Spark SQL.